-If you’ve ever seen chaotic scenes on television or online of frantic shoppers literally fighting each other to grab the last sale item, you’ve probably been watching footage of a Black Friday sale.
-This is the biggest day on the American shopping calendar, with major retailers offering whopping discounts (some as high as 80 per cent) right across the store on everything from smaller everyday goods through to big-ticket items.
+If you’ve ever seen chaotic scenes online of frantic shoppers literally fighting each other to grab the last sale item, you’ve probably been watching footage of a Black Friday sale.
+This is the biggest day on the American shopping calendar, with major retailers offering whopping discounts (some as high as 80 per cent) on premier brands and big-ticket items.

 It doesn’t stop on the Friday, either.
-The sales keep on rolling over the weekend and finish on the Monday with ‘Cyber Monday’ – so called because the bargains on this day are predominantly online, so there’s even more opportunities for armchair shoppers.
+The sales keep on rolling over the weekend, culminating at the start of the next week with ‘Cyber Monday’ – so called because the bargains on this day are predominantly online, so there’s even more opportunities for armchair shoppers.

 When is Black Friday?

-Black Friday is always on the day after Thanksgiving (a major US holiday), so this year the shopping fun kicks off on November 24.
+Black Friday is always on the day after Thanksgiving, so this year the shopping fun kicks off on November 23.

 How can Aussies get in on the fun?

-Of course in this age of online shopping, there’s no real need to queue up and do battle with fellow shoppers (even if some shoppers may still love the in store challenge), with many major US retailers offering equally tantalising sales online as well.
-With a bit of forward planning, Aussie shoppers could take advantage of some of the savings as well..
+Of course in this age of online shopping, the need to queue up and do battle with fellow shoppers is no longer relevant (even if some shoppers may still love the in store challenge), with many major US retailers offering equally tantalising sales online as well.
+The beauty of this is that with a bit of forward planning, shoppers could take advantage of the savings as well.